NIFTy-PPL/JAXbind/README.md

 Expressed in formulas, $\partial f(x)(dx) = f(dx)$ if $f$ is linear in $x$.
 Analogously, the pullback respectively the `vjp` becomes independent of the initial position and is given by the linear transpose of $f$, thus $(\partial f(x))^{T}(dy) = f^T(dy)$.
 Also, all higher order derivatives can be expressed in terms of $f$ and its transpose.
-To make use of these simplifications, `jax_op` provides a special interface for linear functions, supporting higher order derivatives, only requiring an implementation of the function and its transpose.
+To make use of these simplifications, `JAXbind` provides a special interface for linear functions, supporting higher order derivatives, only requiring an implementation of the function and its transpose.

 ### DEMOS